 When is a car art?
 When it’s been a canvas for artist Scott Wade, that’s when!
-Based in Wimberley, Texas, Wade specialises in creating ‘Dirty Car Art’, using nothing but dust, a paintbrush, and the rear windscreens of cars – including previous generations of Toyota Yaris and RAV4.
+Based in Wimberley, Texas, Wade specialises in creating ‘Dirty Car Art’, using nothing but a dusty car and a paintbrush.
+He’s created art on the rear windscreens of the Yaris and RAV4.

 Wade explains his method on his official website, writing: ” I lived on a long, dirt road in Central Texas for over 20 years.
 Since our cars were always dirty, I would often “doodle” in the dust on the rear windows of our cars…I started experimenting with ways to get shading.
 At first I would use the pads of my fingers and brush very lightly to get “grey” tones.